CumulusNetworks/docs/content/cumulus-netq-32/Manage-Deployment/Install-NetQ/Install-NetQ-System-Platform/Install-NetQ-with-AdminUI.md

 weight: 240
 toc: 5
 ---
-You can now install the NetQ software using the Admin UI.
+You can now install the NetQ software using the Admin UI using the default basic installation or an advanced installation.

 {{<notice info>}}
 This is the final set of steps for installing NetQ.
 If you have not already performed the installation preparation steps, go to {{<link title="Install the NetQ System">}} before continuing here.